gradle/gradle/design-docs/tooling-api-improvements.md

 # Open issues

-* Discovery or registration?
-* Per-build or per-project?
 * Replace `LongRunningOperation.standardOutput` and `standardError` with overloads that take a `Writer`, and (later) deprecate the `OutputStream` variants.